 - If the parent, student, or Birdville ISD personnel did not receive the relief requested at the Level I Appeal Process, he or she may file a Level II Appeal.
 After receiving notice of the appeal, the Level I administrator shall prepare and forward a record of the Level I Appeal, including all documentation submitted by the student or parent, as well as other documents relied upon by the Level I administrator in reaching the Level I decision, to the appropriate Level II administrator.

 - The Level II administrator shall schedule a conference within ten days after the Level II appeal is received.
 The conference shall be limited to the issues and documents presented by the student or parent at Level I. No new documentation may be presented at Level II that was not made available at Level I.

 - The Level II administrator shall provide the student or parent a written response within ten days following the conference.

-- Level II appeal forms will be made available in the written response to a Level I appeal.
+- Level II appeal forms will be made available electronically if requested.

 What is Cognitive Abilities Testing (CogAT) and what is it designed to measure?

 Aptitude Test Scores: These tests measure the level and pattern of cognitive development of a student compared to age peers.
 These general reasoning abilities, which start developing at birth and continue through early adulthood, are influenced by experiences gained both in and out of school.

 cognitive abilities are assessed using the three communication systems most commonly used in school (words, numbers, and figures/shapes):